mpusz/wg21-papers/src/2008R0_enable_variable_template_template_parameters.md

 # Acknowledgements

-Special thanks and recognition goes to [Epam Systems](http://www.epam.com) for supporting my membership in the ISO C++ Committee and the production of this proposal.
+Special thanks and recognition goes to [Epam Systems](http://www.epam.com) for supporting Mateusz's membership in the ISO C++ Committee and the production of this proposal.

+Colin MacLean would also like to thank his employer, Lawrence Berkeley National Laboratory, for supporting his ISO C++ Committee efforts.